hrisav/EDA-Google-Play-Store-Apps/README.md

 Files:

-EDA of Google Play Store Apps.ipynb (Descriptive Stats and a few graphs have been shown in the EDA)
+EDA of Google Play Store Apps.ipynb (Descriptive Stats, Univariate and Bivariate Analysis have been shown in the EDA)

 GoogleAppStoreDataSet.csv (Dataset which was shortened)

-STS PROJECT - Hrisav Bhowmick.pdf (Project report)